Every new hire comes with a hidden cost that never shows up on your P&L.

 These are your Hiring Tax hotspots.

-Step 2: Identify What Can Be Automated
+Step 2: Identify What Software Can Handle

 Modern automation tools can handle: